-The objective of our partnership is to work in collaboration to promote the benefits of science-based conservation to achieve durable conservation outcomes, and to encourage others to support NCC's conservation mission.
+The objective of our partnership is to work in collaboration to promote the benefits of science-based conservation to achieve support NCC's conservation mission.

-The conservation of the Hearst Forest also serves as the foundation for the emerging relationship between NCC and Domtar, providing a rich opportunity to demonstrate the value of long-term conservation partnerships.
+The conservation of the Hearst Forest also serves as the Domtar, providing a rich opportunity to demonstrate the value of long-term conservation partnerships.
 We look forward to exploring other areas of future collaboration with NCC to achieve our common goal and commitment to maintaining a healthy planet for everyone.